mindscan-de/BrightFlux/README.md

 * load video also loads parallel video annotation file

-DFQL
-* Support tokenizing via DFQL
-* Support recipes which contain tokenized dataframes, such that recipes can be replayed and are creating a tokenized dataframe

 Application-Startup (est. 6 kLOC)
 * Do a real application startup, such that the components are properly initialized - instead of "enabling" features.
 * Provide a script or configuration for the application startup.